seratch/scalikesolr/readme.md

 ## Using in Java

-This library works for Java applications well.
+This library works fine with Java.

 ### Query